 Kate manages SLCG’s international arbitration team.
-She is an American lawyer based in Italy since 2007, during which she has acted as counsel in over 30 international arbitrations.
+As an American lawyer based in Italy since 2007, she has both a common law and civil law background, and has acted as counsel and arbitrator in over 40 international arbitrations.
 Her approach to litigation includes the application of other forms of ADR, including mediation and settlement negotiation.
-Kate is a member of the ICC Commission on Arbitration and ADR Task Force “ADR and Arbitration” and is qualified as a mediator in Italy.
+Kate is a member of the ICC Commission on Arbitration and ADR Task Force “ADR and Arbitration” and a lecturer at FIDRA, the Florence International Dispute Resolution Academy.
+She is qualified as a mediator in Italy.

 Kate has acted in numerous disputes under the main institutional arbitration rules, governed by various procedural and substantive laws.
-Representative arbitrations include:
+Representative arbitrations as counsel include:

 • An International Centre for Dispute Resolution (ICDR) arbitration seated in New York, dealing with a $700 million claim related to an LNG plant;